 Alternative Route - Bridges Tempo

 Sometimes the session may move outside of the park (both for variety and focus but also if the park is not available).
-In this instance, one option is the Bridges Tempo.
+An example of this is the Bridges Tempo.